Triggertrap/triggertrap-ios/README.md

 # Credits

-The original software for iOS was built by Matt Kane, and it was further developed by Ross Gibson and Valentin Kalchev.
+The original software for iOS was built by Matt Kane, and it was further developed by Ross Gibson, Valentin Kalchev, and Alex Taffe.

 # Licence - Open source under the MIT licence.